slash4/Model01-Firmware/README-abg.md

 ### aliases-abg-orphans-brazil.h

-For class 4 language keymaps, such as Brazilian Portugese, which have square brackets on both keys to the left of fat-`Enter`, above and below.
+For class 4 language keymaps, such as Brazilian Portugese, which have square brackets on the two keys to the left of `Enter`, above and below.
 This layout moves the square brackets to the two keys directly below `Prog`, and backtick goes to the right of `5`.

 ### aliases-abg-orphans-japan.h

-Supports the extra Japanese keys `Ro` and `Yen`, at the expense of moving backtick (used as `Zenkaku/Hankaku`) into the function layer.
+Brackets treated as per `brazil`, but also supports the Japanese keys `Ro` and `Yen` at the expense of moving backtick (used as `Zenkaku/Hankaku`) into the function layer.
-The key `Yen` changes hands and goes to the very bottom left corner.
+The key `Yen` moves to the bottom left corner.
 The two keys between `0` and `Yen` go to between `5` and `6`.

 This option should be used in conjuction with the `japan` modifiers